Reno, Nevada domestic violence charges carry possibility of felony conviction

 Penalties for a domestic violence conviction in Nevada:

 – 6 months of counseling

 A second conviction will result in at least 10 days in jail.
 Under Nevada law, a third conviction for domestic battery or domestic violence is a felony and carries a mandatory one-year prison sentence.

 Having a felony conviction on your record can lead to all sorts of consequences, including the inability to hold certain jobs or even rent an apartment or travel out of the country.
 For instance, Canada does not permit those with a felony record to visit that country.

 A domestic violence charge in California may also be either a misdemeanor or felony.
 In that state, the decision is left up to the prosecutor.
 Misdemeanor domestic violence in California will result in a sentence of up to 6 months in jail, a year of counseling and 40 hours of community service.
 A felony conviction will result in 90 days to three years in prison, a year of counseling and 40 hours of community service.
 Either conviction will result in hefty fines, court costs and a no contact order with the victim.

 Have you been charged with domestic violence or are in need of legal support against a violent family member?
-Contact us today for a free consultation and case evaluation.
+Contact us today for a free consultation.
 We are available 24/7 at (775) 574-4774 .
 Se Habla Español.